jkahn117/monorepo-starter/README.md

 1. Log in to [Cloudflare Dashboard](https://dash.cloudflare.com)
 2. Get your Account ID from Workers & Pages
 3. Create an API token with Workers permissions
-4. Update `wrangler.toml` in each worker with your account ID
+4. Update `wrangler.config.ts` in each worker with your account ID
+5. Run `pnpm config:generate` to generate `wrangler.toml` from the TypeScript config

 ## Deployment